 Note: In case you find these procedures complicated, do not hesitate to contact a sustainable jewelry manufacturer.

-Pros and Cons of Rhodium Plated Silver
+Pros of Rhodium Plated Sterling Silver

 - High-shine Finish: Sterling silver plated with rhodium maintains a mirror-like shine for a longer period.
 The rhodium plating creates a reflective feel that makes the jewelry appear brighter.